corda/corda-runtime-os/docs/kafka/security/README.md

 ### Consumer and Producer Clients

-add the generated CA to the clients’ truststore so that the clients can trust this CA.
+Add the generated CA to the clients truststore so that the clients can trust this CA.
-This will be shared by the consumer and producer clients for the purpose of this tutorial.
+This will be shared by the consumer and producer clients for the purpose of this setup.
 ```
 keytool -keystore kafka.client.truststore.jks -alias CARoot -importcert -file ca-cert
 ```